 The District reports deferred/unavailable revenue on its financial statements.
 Deferred/unavailable revenues arise when a potential revenue does not meet both the measurable and available or earned criteria for recognition in the current period.
-Unearned/unavailable revenues also arise when resources are received by the District before it has a legal claim to them or prior to the provision of services, as when grant monies are received prior to the incurrence of qualifying expenditures.
-In subsequent periods, when both revenue recognition criteria are met, or when the District has a legal claim to the resources, the liability for deferred/unavailable revenue is removed from the financial statements and revenue is recognized.
+Unearned revenues also arise when resources are received by the District before it has a legal claim to them or prior to the provision of services, as when grant monies are received prior to the incurrence of qualifying expenditures.
+In subsequent periods, when both revenue recognition criteria are met, or when the District has a legal claim to the resources, the deferred inflow of resources for deferred/unavailable revenue and liability for unearned revenue is removed from the financial statements and revenue is recognized.